jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * API requests made by a user that shares a name with a client in the same org wil no longer fail with a 401.
-  * Fix bug where chef-server-ctl install command would always attempt to reinstall previously installed packages.
+  * Fix bug where cinc-server-ctl install command would always attempt to reinstall previously installed packages.
   * Fix a fatal `oc_erchef` crash that occurred when `folsom_graphite` is configured, but no server is avaiable or the server goes away.
   * Prevent graphite failures from causing `oc_erchef` to crash when `folsom_graphite` is enabled.
   * Pull in newest folsom and bear to address `folsome_graphite` crashes.
-  * Fix local-mode-cache warnings on `chef-server-ctl reconfigure` (Issue #106)
+  * Fix local-mode-cache warnings on `cinc-server-ctl reconfigure` (Issue #106)
   * Restart procps server to ensure sysctl tuning is applied.
   * Correct path to DRBD split brain notification script.
   * Remove install message from postinst package script
-  * Fix bug where `chef-server-ctl reconfigure` would fail if rabbitmq['nodename'] had been changed.
+  * Fix bug where `cinc-server-ctl reconfigure` would fail if rabbitmq['nodename'] had been changed.
   * Fixes chef-server issue #119 which prevented some LDAP users from successfully logging in.